Aetherometry and Gravity: An Introduction

 2. Mass-to-length transformation

-The accepted mass of the electron is 9.1094 x 10-28 g, giving a mass-equivalent (or gravitational) wavelength of 5.4858 x 10-6 m.
+The accepted mass of the electron is 9.1094 x 10-28 g; multiplying by Avogadro's number gives a molar mass of 5.4858 x 10-4 g/mol, and therefore a mass-equivalent (or gravitational) wavelength of 5.4858 x 10-6 m.
 If this wavelength has a physical meaning and is not merely an arbitrary number churned out by an arbitrary equation, it must be related in some way to both the structure of gravitons and the structure of the electron.
 But who has managed to crack the structure of the electron?

 Orthodox physics has nothing meaningful to say on the subject as it does not offer a realistic physical theory of the subatomic world.
 In the standard model, 'fundamental' matter and force particles such as electrons, and hypothetical quarks and gravitons, are described as infinitesimal points, i.e. pure abstractions.
 String theory is claimed to advance our understanding of the quantum world, and even to be a giant step towards a 'theory of everything'.
 In reality, it dishes up further mathematical fantasies: it postulates that 'spacetime' is 10-dimensional, that the six additional spatial dimensions have conveniently undergone 'spontaneous compactification' and become unobservable, and that the fundamental constituents of matter are one-dimensional bits of wriggling and vibrating string, 10-33 cm long but with no width or thickness.